How Do You Know If You Failed Matric? Get Answers Here

 What happens when you fail a matric?

-If you are thinking, failed matric; what now?
-Then, consider options like rewriting exams, taking supplementary exams, or pursuing adult matric to achieve your qualification.
+If you fail the matric exam, you can consider options like rewriting exams, taking supplementary exams, or pursuing adult matric to achieve your qualification.

 What is the adult matric programme?